karolnowak98/cannon-defense/README.md

 The game code is created based on:
 - UnityEngine.Pool library for object pooling for enemies and cannonballs
 - Zenject for factories, signals (global events) and dependency injection
-- Quadtree structure for detecting collisions
+- Quadtree structure for detecting collisions, storing enemies in nodes